Emergency advice

 If someone has a nosebleed:

-1. Ask them to sit down and tilt head forward.
+1. Ask them to sit down and tilt their head forward

-2. Pinch the soft part of the nose and give them a tissue.
+2. Pinch the soft part of their nose and give them a tissue

-What is a nosebleed and what causes nosebleeds?
+What is a nosebleed and what causes them?

 What to do